 Rate Limiting and Backoff Guide

-- Implement backoff logic that pairs with the above retry logic in the event they are still unsuccessful with growing intervals between requests until rate limiting is over
+- Use backoff logic that pairs with retry logic, increasing the wait time between retries with growing intervals until the rate limiting is over.

-- Use TLS session resumption and connection pooling when possible
+- Use TLS session resumption and connection pooling to maintain efficient server connections.

-If you are using one of our client libraries, you could wrap each EasyPost function call with try/catch and parse the error status/message and retry on failure.
+Note: When using one of EasyPost’s client libraries, wrap each EasyPost function call with try/catch and parse the error status/message and retry on failure.

 import requests